 The New South Wales coast line is an important recreational fishing area, with a multitude of inlets and estuaries from which to fish (NSWDPI 2013).
 Being a tourism precinct, the region offers a number of recreational fishing opportunities, with the value of this activity to the regional economy likely to be significant.
 There are also a range of game fishing tournaments throughout the year, including in the Bermagui and Port Stephens area, targeting tuna and marlin species.
 New South Wales also contains a number of recreational only fishing areas, especially in the far south coast of New South Wales, a popular destination for both marine and freshwater recreational fishers.
 A large number of recreational fishers also fish in the Greater Sydney area, stretching from Newcastle to the Illawarra area, and comprising the city areas of Newcastle, Sydney, and Wollongong.
 Species commonly targeted in the area include yellowfin bream, dusky flathead, yellowtail, blue swimmer crab, squid, and southern calamari (Steffe & Murphy 2011).

-In 2010–11, the most recent year for which regional data are available, the total plantation area in the Coffs Harbour – Grafton region was approximately 31,600 hectares, comprised of approximately 27,300 hectares of hardwood plantations, 2,500 hectares of softwood plantations and 1,800 hectares of other plantations.
-The main hardwood species planted are Dunn's white gum (Eucalyptus dunnii), blackbutt (E.pilularis), flooded gum (E.grandis) and Sydney blue gum (E.saligna).
-The main softwood species planted are slash pine (Pinus elliottii) and Caribbean pine (P.caribaea).
+In 2014–15, the most recent year for which regional data are available, the total plantation area in the Coffs Harbour – Grafton region was 30,200 hectares, comprised of 27,700 hectares of hardwood plantations and 2,400 hectares of softwood plantations.
+The main hardwood species planted are Dunn's white gum (Eucalyptus dunnii), blackbutt (Eucalyptus pilularis), flooded gum (Eucalyptus grandis) and Sydney blue gum (Eucalyptus saligna).
+The main softwood species planted are slash pine (Pinus elliottii) and Caribbean pine (Pinus caribaea).

-In 2011, there were approximately 998,300 hectares of native forests in the Coffs Harbour – Grafton region, comprised mainly of Eucalypt tall open (450,600 hectares), Eucalypt medium open (304,100 hectares) and Rainforest (94,700 hectares) forest types.
-Approximately 420,600 hectares of the native forests are privately owned, 262,100 hectares are multiple-use public forest available for timber production and 188,000 hectares are in nature conservation reserves.
+In 2011, there were 998,300 hectares of native forests in the Coffs Harbour – Grafton region, comprised mainly of Eucalypt tall open (450,600 hectares), Eucalypt medium open (304,100 hectares) and Rainforest (94,700 hectares) forest types.
+There were 420,600 hectares of the native forests privately owned, 262,100 hectares were multiple-use public forest available for timber production and 188,000 hectares were in nature conservation reserves.
 Major timber processing industries are located at Koolkhan, Thora, and Glenreagh.

 Population by Age and Sex, Regions of Australia, 2016, cat. no. 3235.0 Australian Bureau of Statistics, Canberra, accessed 19 September 2017.